curvedinf/wove/README.md

 -   **`workers: int`**: For mapped tasks only, this limits the number of concurrent instances of the task running at a time.
 -   **`limit_per_minute: int`**: For mapped tasks only, this creates an interval between launching new task instances.
 ### Static Task Mapping
 You can map a task to an iterable by passing the iterable to the `@w.do` decorator.
-Wove will run the task concurrently for each item in the iterable and collect the results as a list after all have completed.
+Wove will run instances of the task concurrently for each item in the iterable and collect the results as a list after all instances have completed.
 The result list will be passed to any dependent tasks through the same-named parameter.
 ```python
 from wove import weave